observable-playground/observable-playground/README.md

 This project is inspired by [rxmarbles.com](http://rxmarbles.com/), [learnrxjs.io](https://www.learnrxjs.io/) and great talks by [Bret Victor](http://worrydream.com/)

-Also, here's a super-awesome [RxViz](https://github.com/moroshko/rxviz) project -- it already does much better job in most cases!
+Also, here's a super-awesome [RxViz](https://github.com/moroshko/rxviz) project — it already does much better job in most cases!
 Sadly, I found it after I've kickstarted this one, so...
-I'll pretend I never saw it... :)
+I'll pretend I never saw it :)